rafasc/spotify-mpris2-proxy/README.md

 # spotify-mpris2-proxy

+## spotify fixed the issue, nothing to see here anymore :)

 Currently Spotify doesn't implement the MPRIS D-Bus Interface according with the spec (link below).
 As a consequence the KDE mediacontroller plasmoid fails to recognize Spotify as mpris2 compliant player.